joerncodes/obsidian-readwise-reader/README.md

     <dd>Provide a comma separated list of tags, which will be automatically assigned to all Reader documents created with this plugin.</dd>
 </dl>

+## Changelog

+You can find the changelog at [https://obsidiantoreader.com/changelog/](https://obsidiantoreader.com/changelog/)
 ## Contributing

 I'm hoping to make *Obsidian to Reader* as awesome as possible, and I need your help to do it.
 Any issue opened here on GitHub is appreciated, whether it be a bug report or a feature request.